pelagia123/todo-list-tutorial/observable-gallery/init.md

     }
 ];
 ```
-and put it as initial value for `photos` property
+and put it as initial value for `photos` property (inside the PhotoService class)

 ```typescript
 photos: Photo[] = initialPhotos;